 [00:13:17] Dissertations also often have very large methodology sections or chapters.
 They have body chapters.
 They tend to have a lot of images and figures; particularly if you’re dealing with anything visual, you tend to have a large list of them.
 They often have appendices and they tend to have tons of citations.
 These are things that dissertation should have because of what they’re intended to do.
 The reason why dissertations tend to have lots of citations, for example, is because this is a manuscript in which your job as an author is to demonstrate field competence and that requires demonstrating that you have read, understood, can synthesize the key texts, concepts, and authors in your field.
 You have to explain things like what [Michel] Foucault means by biopower because you’re demonstrating that you understand him.
 In contrast, a book doesn’t need that type of explanation.

 [00:14:23] A book has front matter, which includes the table of contents, title pages, acknowledgement sections, and prefaces.
 Books also include an introduction chapter, which is not a body chapter, in addition to actual body chapters.
 Books include back matter, which is your works cited, your endnotes, and your index.
 They also going to include fewer images and figures and I’ll talk about why in a minute.

 Books include only relevant citations.
-Instead of demonstrating that you have mastery over a field, a book is only going to include the citations that are relevant to the specific argument that it’s making and that’s because its author doesn’t need to demonstrate field mastery in the same way that a student author of a dissertation does
+Instead of demonstrating that you have competence in a field, a book is only going to include the citations that are relevant to the specific argument that it’s making and that’s because its author doesn’t need to demonstrate field competence in the same way that a student author of a dissertation does.

 [00:15:20] Books also include much reduced as well as redistributed and better integrated literature review and methodology sections.
 I’ll talk specifically today about how that works.